 The American’s secret weapon comes in the form of his caddy, Ricky Elliott, who was born and raised in Portrush and has – by his own estimation – played the course around 1,000 times.

-Elliott was on Koepka’s bag for all three of his major triumphs as he claimed back-to-back US Open titles in 2017 and 2018 before also coming out on top at last year’s PGA Championship.
+Elliott was on Koepka’s bag for all four of his major triumphs as he claimed back-to-back US Open titles in 2017 and 2018 and also back-to-back PGA Championship titles in 2018 and 2019.

 He will now hope he can make the difference when Koepka lands in Northern Ireland, where he will look to improve on his previous best Open performance – T6 at Royal Birkdale in 2017.